 To brew palo azul tea, perform the following steps:

-- In a large pot, place six cups of water.
+- In a large pot, place six cups of cold water.
 Bring the water up to a boil.

 - Strain the tea into a cup, reserving any palo azul bark.
 This bark can be composted if you have a garden.

 - The tea is now ready to drink.
 Add your sweetener of choice and serve either warm or chilled in the refrigerator.

 This post may contain affiliate links.
 My full disclosure policy is sort of boring, but you can find it here.

 Palo Azul tea might sound like an exotic concoction, but it really isn’t that difficult to make.
 Just follow the steps above and you’ll have your own batch of palo azul tea in no time.
 It’s even possible to buy online, like this popular Palo Azul Blue Stick Bark made especially for tea.